Hydrothermal vent: Biological communities

+The oldest confirmed record of a "modern" biological community related with a vent is the Figueroa Sulfide, from the Early Jurassic of California.
 The ecosystem so formed is reliant upon the continued existence of the hydrothermal vent field as the primary source of energy, which differs from most surface life on Earth, which is based on solar energy.
 However, although it is often said that these communities exist independently of the sun, some of the organisms are actually dependent upon oxygen produced by photosynthetic organisms, while others are anaerobic.

 The chemosynthetic bacteria grow into a thick mat which attracts other organisms, such as amphipods and copepods, which graze upon the bacteria directly.
-Larger organisms, such as snails, shrimp, crabs, tube worms, fish (especially eelpout, cutthroat eel, ophidiiforms and Symphurus thermophilus), and octopuses (notably Vulcanoctopus hydrothermalis), form a food chain of predator and prey relationships above the primary consumers.
+Larger organisms, such as snails, shrimp, crabs, tube worms, fish (especially eelpout, cutthroat eel, Ophidiiformes and Symphurus thermophilus), and octopuses (notably Vulcanoctopus hydrothermalis), form a food chain of predator and prey relationships above the primary consumers.
 The main families of organisms found around seafloor vents are annelids, pogonophorans, gastropods, and crustaceans, with large bivalves, vestimentiferan worms, and "eyeless" shrimp making up the bulk of nonmicrobial organisms.

 Siboglinid tube worms, which may grow to over 2 m tall in the largest species, often form an important part of the community around a hydrothermal vent.
 They have no mouth or digestive tract, and like parasitic worms, absorb nutrients produced by the bacteria in their tissues.
 About 285 billion bacteria are found per ounce of tubeworm tissue.
 Tubeworms have red plumes which contain hemoglobin.
 Hemoglobin combines with hydrogen sulfide and transfers it to the bacteria living inside the worm.
 In return, the bacteria nourish the worm with carbon compounds.
 Two of the species that inhabit a hydrothermal vent are Tevnia jerichonana, and Riftia pachyptila.
 One discovered community, dubbed "Eel City", consists predominantly of the eel Dysommina rugosa.
 Though eels are not uncommon, invertebrates typically dominate hydrothermal vents.
 Eel City is located near Nafanua volcanic cone, American Samoa.

 In 1993, already more than 100 gastropod species were known to occur in hydrothermal vents.
 Over 300 new species have been discovered at hydrothermal vents, many of them "sister species" to others found in geographically separated vent areas.
-It has been proposed that before the North American plate overrode the mid-ocean ridge, there was a single biogeographic vent region found in the eastern Pacific.
+It has been proposed that before the North American Plate overrode the mid-ocean ridge, there was a single biogeographic vent region found in the eastern Pacific.
 The subsequent barrier to travel began the evolutionary divergence of species in different locations.
 The examples of convergent evolution seen between distinct hydrothermal vents is seen as major support for the theory of natural selection and of evolution as a whole.